MATRIX vs. TalentLMS

 MATRIX Business portal

 The MATRIX interface has an intuitive and responsive design that automatically adjusts based on the type of device.
 The TalentLMS interface aims for simplicity, but it is unresponsive and not as visually attractive.
+MATRIX also has a unique “activity display” feature that indicates the level of activity within courses and groups using a pulsing indicator on their tiles together with real-time widgets that scroll through the latest activities.

 For example, MATRIX provides tile-based dashboards for learners, instructors, and administrators and a graphical course, resources, and users catalog.
 The TalentLMS interface is mostly text-based and lacks a graphical users and resources catalog.
 There is no graphical dashboard for administrators.